 Miradouro de Santa Catarina – A popular terrace for picturesque river and sunset views with street performers and bars nearby.

-Miradouro das Portas do Sol – A perfect view over those red rooftops of the Alfama district.
+Miradouro das Portas do Sol – A perfect view over the red rooftops of the Alfama district.

-São Jorge Castle – They say the best views come after the toughest climbs, it’s no surprise that the most epic view of Lisbon can be seen from the top of the castle!
+São Jorge Castle – They say the best views come after the toughest climbs, it’s no surprise that the best view of Lisbon can be seen from the top of the castle!

 Bairro Alto Restaurants & Bars